MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

       These database tables are used for storing transaction log (TLOG) and session data for your WLS clusters and app.
 For more information, see [Using a JDBC TLOG Store](https://docs.oracle.com/en/middleware/standalone/weblogic-server/14.1.1.0/store/jdbc.html#GUID-6522B5CF-0775-4EEE-BF23-A5AD2C0F08EF) and [Using a Database for Persistent Storage (JDBC Persistence)](https://docs.oracle.com/en/middleware/standalone/weblogic-server/14.1.1.0/wbapp/sessions.html#GUID-32648CF4-5189-43BB-B0FE-4A99B4EF9FDA).

 Then, create an Azure SQL Database failover group by following the Azure portal steps in [Configure a failover group for Azure SQL Database](/azure/azure-sql/database/failover-group-configure-sql-db?view=azuresql-db&preserve-view=true&tabs=azure-portal&pivots=azure-sql-single-db).
-You just need to execute some of the sections: [Create failover group](/azure/azure-sql/database/failover-group-configure-sql-db?view=azuresql-db&preserve-view=true&tabs=azure-portal&pivots=azure-sql-single-db#create-failover-group) and [Test planned failover](/azure/azure-sql/database/failover-group-configure-sql-db?view=azuresql-db&preserve-view=true&tabs=azure-portal&pivots=azure-sql-single-db#test-planned-failover).
-Use the following steps as you go through the article, then return to this article after you create and configure the Azure SQL Database failover group.
+You just need the following sections: [Create failover group](/azure/azure-sql/database/failover-group-configure-sql-db?view=azuresql-db&preserve-view=true&tabs=azure-portal&pivots=azure-sql-single-db#create-failover-group) and [Test planned failover](/azure/azure-sql/database/failover-group-configure-sql-db?view=azuresql-db&preserve-view=true&tabs=azure-portal&pivots=azure-sql-single-db#test-planned-failover).
+Use the following steps as you go through the article, then return to this article after you create and configure the Azure SQL Database failover group:

 1. When you reach the section [Create failover group](/azure/azure-sql/database/failover-group-configure-sql-db?view=azuresql-db&preserve-view=true&tabs=azure-portal&pivots=azure-sql-single-db#create-failover-group), use the following steps:
-   1. In step 5 for creating the failover group, select the option to create a new secondary server and use the following steps:
+   1. In step 5 for creating the failover group, select the option to create a new secondary server and then use the following steps:
       1. Enter and write down the unique server name - for example, *sqlserversecondary-ejb120623*.
       1. Enter the same server admin and password as your primary server.
       1. For **Location**, select **(US) East US**.